 - Up to $5,000 in fines

 If you are convicted of aggravated assault, or plea guilty to aggravated assault, you will have a permanent criminal record.
-An aggravated assault charge makes your case ineligible for a seal or expungement.
+An aggravated assault charge makes your case ineligible for a seal or expungement, as a South Florida attorney can explain.

-Learn about more battery and assault crime penalties in Florida here.
+Learn about more battery and assault crime penalties here.

 Aggravated Assault Defenses in South Florida